Emergency ambulance claiming

 - You are transferred between hospitals because the hospital doesn’t have the emergency treatment you need.

-There are no annual limits for emergency ambulance with nib, but it is excluded for residents of Queensland and Tasmania because ambulance services provided by their state ambulance schemes.
+There are no annual limits for emergency ambulance with nib, but this benefit doesn't apply for Australian residents of Queensland and Tasmania, who have ambulance services provided by their state schemes.

 What do I do with my bill?